IT’S YOUR TIME-MAKE THE MOST OF IT.

 - How long they lasted

 Speak up – Don’t be afraid to share your thoughts and ask about treatment options for osteoarthritis knee pain.
-If you didn’t understand something, ask your healthcare provider to clarify.
-If you feel like you need more time, let your healthcare provider know.
+If you didn’t understand something, ask your doctor to clarify.
+If you feel like you need more time, let your doctor know.

-Listen with a pen – Take advantage of face-to-face time with your healthcare provider—bring a list of questions to ask and take notes.
+Listen with a pen – Take advantage of face-to-face time with your doctor—bring a list of questions to ask and take notes.